SINTEF/octant-dashboard-turnkey/README.md

 to deploy the [Octant](https://octant.dev/) tool in your Kubernetes cluster in a read-only manner.

+## This is a fork of [aleveille/octant-dashboard-turnkey](https://github.com/aleveille/octant-dashboard-turnkey)

+Changes with upstream:

+ - Uses oauth2-proxy instead of keycloak-gatekeeper.
+ - Upgrade octant version (0.25.0 to 0.25.1).
+ - Docker image for both ARM64 and AMD64 platforms.

 ## What is Octant

 From the [Octant GitHub repository](https://github.com/vmware-tanzu/octant):